jaehyunkim2020/YTPlaylistConverter/README.md

 I have always enjoyed having the music files directly in my phone instead of using services like YouTube Music or Spotify due to the ads and subscription fees which was something I didn't want to pay for as a broke college student.

+## What's New

+- **Graphical User Interface (GUI):** A simple and intuitive GUI for easy operation, eliminating the need for command-line interactions.

 ## Installation

 ### Pre-requisites